 There are plenty of ways to alter a guitar's tone (EQ, wah, compression, distortion, modulation).
 Any change in signal tone going into the ring modulator will yield a difference in sidebands due to the alteration in the guitar's frequencies.

 That all being said, a vibrating guitar string will produce both odd and even-ordered harmonics.

-Above the third harmonic, each successive harmonic has less amplitude that the one before it.
+Above the third harmonic, each successive harmonic has less amplitude than the one before it.
 This goes on until about the 16th harmonic, where the following harmonics get a slight boost in amplitude.

 Above the 24th harmonic, the amplitudes become so low that they're barely identifiable.
 Harmonics well before the 24th are largely ignored in analysis though they are responsible for the timbre of the vibrating guitar string.

-Even harmonic will have its own amplitude envelope as part of the string’s timbre.
-The higher harmonics will die out much fast than the fundamental and lower harmonics, which sustain as the string continues to vibrate.
+Even harmonic will have its own amplitude envelope as part of the string's timbre.
+The higher harmonics will die out much faster than the fundamental and lower harmonics, which sustain as the string vibrates.

 A 6-string guitar in standard tuning will have its lowest fundamental frequency at 82 Hz at E2 (the open low E string).
 Most pickups will have a frequency response extending to 8 kHz or lower in the high-end.
 Most amplifiers and cabinets will cut high frequencies even below that.